EthanTrout/financial-care/README.md

 3. Managers will have access to the Application and can access the records stored digitally and therefore will not need to travel to services to collect FRS sheets.
     - Staff will still store Reciepts but these can be photographed and sent to managers via Email.

+The Application will be easy for Staff to navigate as the Cash taken out will always route correctly to the forms to put Cash back in.

+The Application will be Secure and only users in the database can access services they are allocated to.

+The Application will allow Managers full CRUD Access regarding Services, Staff and Indivduals.

+Financial Recording will not be able to be edited by staff these are Legal recording and if there are errors these are treated as Financial error by the company and Investigations are then made into the user that entered them.

 ## The Data